ChicCloset2026/ChicCloset/README.md

 Cash, on Delivery
 Apple Pay
 - Our website is easy to navigate and simple to use .
+- Users can log in in several ways, either by email, using Google or Apple, creating a new account or resetting their password if necessary.

 ## 📊 Gantt Chart
 This is the Gantt chart for Milestone 1.
 Click here to view the PDF: [Gantt Chart PDF](GanttChart_Milestone1.pdf)